Are you married to a ‘drama king’–a man who gets super defensive if you ever bring up anything about the marriage?

 1. The Root of a “Drama King” Problem is a Fear of Rejection

 I actually understand this dynamic really well, because in many ways I AM that husband (I just don’t threaten suicide).
 This is the biggest problem in our marriage; I have a hard time just listening to Keith when he has a simple problem he wants solved.

 So let me try to spell out what the husband is doing here at each stage, because I get it.
-I grew up with a lot of rejection issues and I brought them into our marriage, and it’s been hard for me to learn to react helpfully during disagreements.
+I grew up with a lot of rejection issues and they became marriage insecurities.
+It’s been hard for me to learn to react helpfully during disagreements.

 Then he becomes angry to see if he can get her to stop going on about it that way.

 The despondency is often a very real feeling; what he’s reacting to is a fear that she will leave, and he does feel like a failure.
 But he also knows that this is a powerful weapon, and so he uses it.
 The key to all of this, though, is often that fear that she will leave, or stop loving him.